Nonuniqueness and existence of continuous, globally dissipative Euler flows: Introduction

 There has been significant motivation from both physical and mathematical points of view to determine whether continuous, globally dissipative Euler flows are uniquely determined by their initial data and whether there exist examples that strictly dissipate kinetic energy.
 Sections~\ref{sec:motivation}-\ref{sec:prevResultsSurvey} below describe these motivations in detail.
-However, the known approaches to addressing such existence and uniqueness questions, which all implement the method known as ``convex integration'', have faced limitations either to constructing continuous solutions that dissipate {\it total} kinetic energy but do not satisfy the local energy inequality \eqref{eq:locEnInq} on any open ball \cite{deLSzeCts,deLSzeHoldCts,buckDeLIsettSze,IO-presEn,BDLSVonsag} or to constructing bounded and measurable solutions that satisfy the local energy inequality or equality but are not continuous on any open ball \cite{deLSzeAdmiss}.
+However, the known approaches to addressing such existence and uniqueness questions, which all implement the method known as ``convex integration'', have faced limitations either to constructing continuous solutions that dissipate {\it total} kinetic energy but do not satisfy the local energy inequality \eqref{eq:locEnInq} on any open ball \cite{deLSzeCts,deLSzeHoldCts,buckDeLIsettSze,IO-presEn,BDLSVonsag} or to constructing bounded and measurable solutions that satisfy the local energy inequality or equality but are nowhere continuous \cite{deLSzeAdmiss}.

-The present work provides the first construction of continuous, globally dissipative Euler flows that addresses the questions above.
-The construction is achieved using a new convex integration approach for constructing solutions satisfying the local energy inequality.
-The new approach surpasses the limitations of the previous approaches.
+The present work provides the first construction of continuous, globally dissipative Euler flows.
+The construction is achieved using a new convex integration approach for constructing solutions satisfying the local energy inequality, which overcomes the limitations of the previous approaches.
 Among the new results we obtain are the following: \begin{thm} On $(0,\infty) \times \T^d$, for $d \geq 3$, there exist H\"{o}lder-continuous weak solutions $(v,p)$ that satisfy the local energy inequality \eqref{eq:locEnInq} with strict inequality holding everywhere on an open interval of time. \end{thm} \begin{thm} On $\R \times \T^d$, $d \geq 3$, there exists $\a > 0$ and an uncountable family $(v_\b, p_\b)$ of solutions of class $v \in C^\a_{t,x}(\R \times \T^d)$ having no isolated points in $C_{t,x}^\a$ that all satisfy the local energy equality \eqref{eq:locEnEq} and all achieve the same initial data $v_\b(0,x) = v_0(x)$ at time $0$. \end{thm}

 Stronger forms of Theorems~\ref{thm:locEnIneq} and ~\ref{thm:locEq} are stated in Theorems~\ref{thm:enDispNunq}-~\ref{thm:enEqNunq} of Section~\ref{sec:mainResults} below, which include a stronger nonuniqueness result than stated above and are accompanied by an additional theorem on the density of ``wild'' initial data, Theorem~\ref{thm:wildInitData}.
 The nonuniqueness results in these theorems are all proven by incorporating a use of randomness in the construction of the solutions, which represents the first use of a probabilistic method in the context of convex integration.
 See Section~\ref{sec:mainResults} below for a more detailed discussion.